 And apparently, humans are not the only part of the ranking process that doesn’t play that much of a direct role in the process.
-To find out more, read Barry Schwartz’s recent take on What is not a Google search ranking factor (opens in a new tab).
+To find out more, read Barry Schwartz’s recent take on (opens in a new tab).

 Google Search Console Announces API Update

-After a year of hard work, the job is almost done: on Thursday, Google announced (opens in a new tab) that they will soon implement changes to the Google Search Console API.
+After a year of hard work, the job is almost done: on Thursday, (opens in a new tab) that they will soon implement changes to the Google Search Console API.

 “You might have already noticed some minor changes, but in general, our goal was to make the migration as invisible as possible,” Google said in the announcement.